Queer Eye’s Karamo Brown Shares a *Word* on Showing Up to Your Dreams

 Now, as the culture expert on ‘Queer Eye,’ Netflix’s makeover show, Karamo helps everyday people see their worth—and brings viewers to tears as we watch it all unfold.
 But when it comes to his own confidence, Karamo wasn’t born with it.
 It’s something he built through his experiences as an openly gay black man, fathering two sons, working as a social worker, and more.

-Here, to celebrate the launch of 'Queer Eye' Season 2, he shares his wisdom exclusively with Shine.
+Here he shares his wisdom exclusively with Shine.
 (Pro tip: Have your notes app at the ready.)

 You might know me as the culture expert on Netflix’s Queer Eye.
 Or, you might remember me from 2004’s The Real World: Philadelphia.
 That was my first time on screen—and I made history as the first openly gay black reality star.